papablack/rws-client/README.md

     ChatNav;
     RWSIcon;
     Loader;
-    registerRWSComponents(); //register rws components like <upload-area> and other comfy components }
+    registerRWSComponents(); //register rws components like <rws-uploader> and other comfy components }

 ```